Skip to main content

 About Bonnie

-Bonnie is a Cahors restaurant with a verified Michelin Guide France & Monaco 2026 Bib Gourmand listing.
-That is the strongest confirmed signal for planning: choose it when you want a Cahors meal with outside recognition, rather than building the decision around unverified claims about a signature dish, chef, price point, room style, or menu format.
+Bonnie is a Cahors restaurant with a Michelin Guide France & Monaco 2026 Bib Gourmand listing.
+That is the strongest signal for planning: choose it when you want a Cahors meal with outside recognition, rather than building the decision around claims about a signature dish, chef, price point, room style, or menu format.

-Use it as a confirmed Cahors option
+Use it as a Cahors option

-Bonnie's confirmed Bib Gourmand recognition makes it a useful Cahors option for diners who want a restaurant with Michelin recognition.
+Bonnie's Bib Gourmand recognition makes it a useful Cahors option for diners who want a restaurant with Michelin recognition.
 If you are comparing choices, Le Bistro 1911 and Chez Suzanne are natural names to check alongside it, while Le Duèze - Château de Mercuès is another comparison for a different kind of outing.

 Who should book, who should cross-shop